 Vegetable Seeds: Which to Sow Outdoors vs. Indoors?

-But are you sure you know which seeds can go directly into your garden soil, and which will do better if you start them indoors?
+But are you sure you know which seeds can go directly into your garden and which will do better if you start them indoors?

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.